notken12/arcadecord/README.md

 ### Game types

-Each different game has a folder in `/games/types`.
+Each different game has a folder in `/server/src/games/types`.
 The folder name is the game type's ID.
 The folder contains 3 files:

-- main.js
+- `common.spec.js`
-- common.js
+- `main.js`
-- index.html
+- `common.js`

+#### `common.spec.js`

+The test file for the game.
+Tests are crucial for ensuring that game logic is implemented correctly.
+The recommended development workflow is to write the game behavior in English, and then to write the tests for those behaviors, and then finally write the code in `main.js` and `common.js` to make those tests pass.

 #### `main.js`